JFLarvoire/NMaker/README.md

  - Commit the .gitmodules file and the NMaker directory into the git repository.

-Later on, if desired, it's possible to get the NMaker updates by running `git submodule update`.
+Later on, if desired, it's possible to get the NMaker updates by running `git submodule update --remote`.

 ### Examples